Haystack-SWTC2014/api/README.md

 ### SRILM

 Building/installing SRILM is a little tricky, but follow `srilm/INSTALL` closely and it'll be ok.
-Make sure to set $SRILM in your environment to the SRILM source directory.
+Make sure to set `$SRILM` in your environment to the SRILM source directory.

-Once it has built, make sure to add `$SRILM/bin` to your `$PATH` so that the Haystack API can find it.
+Once it has built, make sure to add `$SRILM/bin` to your `$PATH` so that the Haystack API can find the `ngram` tool.

-Then, you need to create your language models.
+Next you need to create your language models.

-A two step process for each model you want to add (in our case, we did two: python and snakes):
+This is a two step process for each model you want to add (in our case, we did two: python and snakes):

 1. `ngram-count -write snakes-3gram.count -tolower -interpolate3 -text snakes.txt`
 2. `ngram-count -read snakes-3gram.count -lm snakes-3gram.lm -order 3`

 Where `snakes.txt` is a large (megabyte or more, ideally) collection of text about snakes, with one sentence per line.

-Put the resulting "snakes-3gram.lm" file into the same directory as api.pl.
+Put the resulting "snakes-3gram.lm" file into the same directory as `api.pl`.
 Do the same thing for "python" instead of snakes and you should be good to go.

 Note that you'll need to set up both `snakes-3gram.lm` and `python-3gram.lm` in order for the API to work without any changes.
 Sorry, hackathon code.